-This section follows either the last chapter or the last appendix.
+This section follows either the last chapter, notes or the last appendix.
 Any of the five titles "References," "List of References," "References Cited," "Bibliography," or "Works Cited" is acceptable.
 The title selected must appear at the top center of the first page of this section.
-Each and every source that is referenced within the text must be contained in the bibliography section; similarly, no entry may be listed that is not referenced within the text.
+Each and every source that is referenced within the text or the notes must be contained in the bibliography section; similarly, no entry may be listed that is not referenced in the text or notes.
 The forms and order of bibliographic entries are determined by the style manual or style sheet of the major field.
 The Bibliography has the same rank as a chapter.
 See example Table of Contents.
-If there is a conflict between the style requirements of the major field and this formatting directive, Saint Louis University-Graduate Education's rules supersede all other style requirements.
+If there is a conflict between the style requirements of the major field and this formatting directive, Saint Louis University- Graduate Education's rules supersede all other style requirements.